Ceicom/Magento-CeicomImprove/README.md

 This is a simple module that improve some Magento functions and adds others.

+## Controllers

+These are the controller routes available so far (view the classes for details):

+GET => ceicom_improve_customer/customer/checkExistingCustomerByEmail/email/email@param.com

 ## Helpers

 These are the helpers available so far (view the classes for details):